We Think Beyond Wealth

 Expertise & Experience Matters

-Our Ottawa-based wealth management team, part of the venerable independent Canadian-owned and operated Echelon Wealth Partners firm, is client-focused, providing complex investment services in an accessible, easy-to-understand format to our community of investors.
+Our Ottawa-based wealth management team, part of the venerable independent Canadian-owned and operated Ventum Financial Corp., is client-focused, providing complex investment services in an accessible, easy-to-understand format to our community of investors.

 Breaking into the investment industry in 1992 with Midland Walwyn Inc, Shelly Lairar became immersed in the world of investment as a sales assistant for 21 investment advisors.
-She continued her journey working as an investment advisor with Merrill Lynch & Co and BMO Nesbitt Burns Inc. before striking out on her own with partner Tom Gougeon in 2012 and joining Echelon Wealth Partners in 2016.
+She continued her journey working as an investment advisor with Merrill Lynch & Co and BMO Nesbitt Burns Inc. before striking out on her own with partner Tom Gougeon in 2012 and joining Echelon Wealth Partners, now Ventum Financial, in 2016.

 Learn More